iDC-NEU/HyTGraph/README.md

 ## 3. Contact ##

-For the technical questions, please contact: aixin0@stumail.neu.edu.cn
+For the technical questions, please contact: Xin Ai (aixin0@stumail.neu.edu.cn)

-For the questions about the paper, please contact: wangqiange@stumail.neu.edu.cn
+For the questions about the paper, please contact: Qiange Wang (wangqiange@stumail.neu.edu.cn)